-Joris grew up in the Belgian Congo, studied medicine in Leuven, attained his PhD at Erasmus University in Rotterdam, and is Professor at the University Medical Centre Groningen since 1999.
+Joris grew up in the Belgian Congo, studied medicine in Leuven, earned his PhD at Erasmus University in Rotterdam, and was appointed Professor at the Groningen University Medical Center in 1999.
 Joris is co-founder of the field of geriatrics within internal medicine and is one of the founders of the current training of Internal Medicine and designed the ‘reflection’ competency.

 Enjoying life, compassionate healthcare, positive well-being, strength and frailty, needs and wishes, demand patterns of the elderly in the community, living in place longer, overtreatment, harmful care